davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 ![The survey taker + debug](/img/deterministic-core-agentic-shell/xstate-survey-taker.png)

-Looking back, my design notes from the time hint at where I thought it could go:
+My design notes from the time are interesting to revisit in the age of AI:

 ```
 SurveyTakingOneAtATimeMachine